 Applicants must complete the appropriate application portfolio found on our website.
 Early application is encouraged, especially if family accommodation is required (six to eight months in advance of commencement of studies is recommended).
-There is a non-refundable \$50 application fee for all programs.
-Additional application costs apply for students pursuing a counselling degree or concentration.
+There is a non-refundable \$50.00 application fee for all programs (\$250.00 fee for international students).